Required C++ Tools

 Because of that, this guide will set you up to cross-compile Windows Geode mods from Linux.

-First, besides Git and Cmake, make sure you have clang
+First, besides Git and CMake, make sure you have clang and lld installed.

 On Ubuntu: